-The MPS is an in-person full-time degree, based in Little Rock, Ark., featuring classroom education and three required field service projects (domestic and international).
-The Clinton School Online program, designed for professionals with significant public service experience, is a distance program, entirely formatted through online courses and bookended by on-campus experiences at the start and conclusion of the program.
+The MPS is an in-person full-time degree program based in Little Rock, Arkansas, featuring classroom education and three required field service projects (domestic and international).
+The Clinton School Online program, designed for professionals with significant public service experience, is a distance program formatted through online courses and bookended by on-campus experiences at the start and conclusion of the program.
 Clinton School Online includes one required Capstone project.

-The 36 credit-hour degree will be offered one course at a time (12 courses, each lasting 8 weeks) over a period of 24 consecutive months.
-Courses are grouped in four 24-week terms, with a week-long break after each term.
+The 36-credit-hour degree will be offered one course at a time (12 courses, each lasting eight weeks) over a period of 24 consecutive months.
+Classes are grouped into four 24-week terms, with a week-long break after each term.

 The enrollment term is two years.
-If you started in March 2022, you would finish in March 2024.
+For example, if you started in May 2023, you would finish in May 2025.

 The cohort size for Clinton School Online will be approximately 25 students.

-A qualified applicant is a professional who has demonstrated leadership in his or her career and in his or her personal pursuit of public service, and is someone with a strong academic background.
+A qualified applicant is a professional who has demonstrated leadership in their career and in their personal pursuit of public service and has a strong academic background.
 Someone with 5+ years of both professional and public service experience after their undergraduate degree would be a competitive candidate.

 - A completed application form